Sjord/Sjord.github.io/_posts/2018-11-24-usb-to-serial-uart.md

 ### Talking to the serial port

-You need some software that sets the baud rate and sends and receives bytes over the serial port.
+You need software that sets the baud rate and sends and receives bytes over the serial port.
 Use [tio](https://tio.github.io/) on Linux, [Putty](https://www.putty.org/) on Windows and [Serial](https://www.decisivetactics.com/products/serial/) on macOS.
 Don't use `screen`.

 When using Putty on Windows, turn of software handshaking, which is on by default.
 In the _Serial_ menu, set _Flow control_ to _None_.

-You typically wants some software that supports arbitrary baud rates and informs you of what is going on.
+You typically want software that supports arbitrary baud rates and informs you of what is going on.
 In that regard, `screen` and `gtkterm` are insufficient.
-While `screen` can set up a serial connection and it sometimes works correctly, it doesn't inform you when it can't do what you want.
+While `screen` can set up a serial connection and it may works correctly, it doesn't inform you when it can't do what you want.
 If you run the command `screen /dev/ttyUSB0 128000`, you may expect the baud rate to be set to 128000.
 However, this is an unsupported baud rate and `screen` silently falls back to 9600.
 Everything seems to be OK, except the baud rate is incorrect.

 Even more weirdly, `screen /dev/ttyUSB0 4098` uses a baud rate of 115200, because the kernel constant `B115200` equals `4098`, and screen interprets the given number either way.